Why Income Protection Might Be a Better Choice Than Workers Compensation

 Additionally, many policies offer coverage for rehabilitation services and ongoing medical treatments, providing a more inclusive safety net during your recovery period.

 While income protection insurance acts as an essential safety net for individuals in cases of injury, and illnesses it does not cover everything.
+Pre-existing conditions, self-inflicted injuries, criminal activitiies, risky activities, elective surgery, and unemployment are the main circumstances that income protection does not cover.
 It’s important to note that just like most insurance policies, income protection insurance has its own list of exclusions too.

-Here’s a list of the most common exclusions:
+Here’s a list of the most common exclusions of what income protection does not cover:

 Pre-existing medical conditions